oVirt/ovirt-engine-metrics/roles/ovirt_fluentd/README.md

 This role runs dependent fluentd roles, Roles list is located in the meta directory.

 It is run as part of the `Configure Metrics` play and the default `configure` tag.
-It also includes the `restart fluentd` handler.
+It also includes the `Restart fluentd` handler.

 The available variables for this role are: